-E) Control Relief
+D) Control Relief

-The Fund has obtained an exemption from the Canadian securities regulatory authorities which allows it to hold securities representing more than 10% of the outstanding equity or voting shares of a Northleaf Private Vehicle that is not an investment fund pursuant to the Securities Act (Ontario).
+All Mackenzie Funds have obtained an exemption from the Canadian securities regulatory authorities which allows them to hold securities representing more than 10% of the outstanding equity or voting shares of a Northleaf Private Vehicle that is not an investment fund pursuant to the Securities Act (Ontario).
 The relief is subject to certain conditions, including the following:

-- The Fund cannot hold more than 20% of the outstanding equity or voting securities of that particular Northleaf Private Vehicle; - The Fund will not actively participate in the business or operations of any Northleaf Private Vehicle; - The Fund will be treated as an arm's length investor in each Northleaf Private Vehicle in which it invests; - No sales or redemption fees are paid as part of the investment in the Northleaf Private Vehicle; and
+The Fund (together with all other Funds offered by Mackenzie) cannot hold more than 20% of the outstanding equity or voting securities of that particular Northleaf Private Vehicle;

-No management fees or incentive fees are payable by the Fund that, to a reasonable person, would duplicate a fee payable by a Northleaf Private Vehicle for the same service.
+- No Fund will actively participate in the business or operations of any Northleaf Private Vehicle; - Each Fund will be treated as an arm's length investor in each Northleaf Private Vehicle in which it invests; - No sales or redemption fees are paid as part of the investment in the Northleaf Private Vehicle; and - No management fees or incentive fees are payable by the Fund that, to a reasonable person, would duplicate a fee payable by a Northleaf Private Vehicle for the same service.